mtsknn/AutoHotkey/README.md

    ```sh
    git clone https://github.com/mtsknn/AutoHotkey.git
    ```
-4. Open the scripts that fancy you.
+4. Run the scripts that fancy you by opening them.
    - When opening an `.ahk` file for the first time, Windows should ask you what program to use to open the file.